Pet Parasite Prevention FAQs

 Routine testing and consistent prevention are essential for this reason so that your cat's or dog's risk of falling ill will be extremely low.
 Depending on the type of parasite we're looking for, our examination techniques may include visual inspection and history taking, blood tests, and fecal tests.
 We'll be sure to let you know about anything we may need from you in order to prepare your pet for its visit with our team.

-What Parasite Prevention Services can the Midlothian Veterinarian Team at Animal Medical Center Provide?
+What Parasite Prevention Services Can The Midlothian Veterinarian Team At Animal Medical Center Provide?

 Prevention is always better than treatment!
 We offer oral and topical medications to protect your beloved pet against worms, ticks, and fleas.
+Contact us to learn more about our pet parasite prevention services.